junxit/us-congress-bills-112/metadata.md

 - 2011-12-13 — Introduced in House
 - 2011-12-13 — Introduced in House
 - 2011-12-13 — Referred to the House Committee on Natural Resources.
+- 2011-12-20 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-06-08 — Subcommittee Hearings Held.
+- 2012-07-11 — Committee Consideration and Mark-up Session Held.
+- 2012-07-11 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2012-07-11 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-07-26 — Placed on the Union Calendar, Calendar No. 450.
+- 2012-07-26 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-626.
+- 2012-07-26 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-626.